tytydraco/yessleep/out/Last_year_I_escaped_a_nightmare_time_loop_trapped_inside_Classroom_101.md

 “DBC?”
 My voice was a hoarse whisper.

 His smile wavered a little.
-“The name’s a little insensitive, but I mean—it works.”
+“Dead Breakfast Club.
+The name’s a little insensitive, but I mean—it works.”

 “Do you mean the class… who were…”